Scallops are a type of shellfish eaten all over the world.

-Depending on where they are caught, scallops contain varying levels of heavy metals and may have other contaminants.
+Depending on where they’re caught, they can contain varying levels of heavy metals and other potential contaminants.

-If you’re an otherwise healthy adult who is not allergic and does not need to worry about excessive heavy-metal consumption, eating scallops should be safe.
+If you’re an otherwise healthy adult who’s not allergic and doesn’t need to worry about excessive heavy-metal consumption, eating scallops should be safe.

-Summary Scallops are a nutritious source of protein and generally safe to eat.
-Some people should limit consumption of scallops and fish in general due to allergies or heavy-metal accumulation.
+Scallops are a nutritious source of protein and are generally safe to eat.
+Some people may need to limit or avoid eating scallops and fish in general due to allergies or heavy-metal accumulation.

 Scallops are rich in protein and nutrients that promote heart and brain health.

-They may accumulate certain heavy metals like mercury, lead and cadmium but are overall considered safe.
+Although they may accumulate certain heavy metals like mercury, lead, and cadmium, they’re overall considered safe.

-Unless you’re allergic or have been advised to watch your fish intake, such as during pregnancy, there’s little reason to avoid scallops.
+Unless you’re allergic or have been advised to watch your seafood intake, like if you’re pregnant, there’s little reason to avoid scallops.

 They make a healthy and delicious addition to your meals.